rockroman/ws/README.md

 ### Content

-* The text for the Home page was taken from Wikipedia Article A
 * Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-* The photos used on the home and sign-up page are from This Open Source site
-* The images used for the gallery page were taken from this other open-source site
+* The image used at the start of the README was created with the Multi Device Website Mockup generator Techsini

 ## Acknowledgements (optional)

 * In case you would like to thank the people that provided support through this project.